ddprrt/mqtt-workshop/README.md

 ### Install Rust on Windows

-You can either install Rust on Windows via the [official installer `.exe` found on](https://rustup.rs) or use the _Windows Subsystem for Linux_ (see above).
+You can either install Rust on Windows via the [official installer `.exe` found on Rustup.rs](https://rustup.rs) or use the _Windows Subsystem for Linux_ (see above).
 For the `.exe` version, you will be prompted to install a linker via the Visual Studio Build Tools.

 ### Verify your Rust installation: